Rhys Healey

-Rhys James Evitt-Healey (born 6 December 1994) is an English professional footballer who plays as a forward for side Barrow on loan from club Huddersfield Town.
+Rhys James Evitt-Healey (born 6 December 1994) is an English professional footballer who plays as a forward for side Southport.

 Career

 Connah's Quay Nomads

 Healey started his career with Connah's Quay Nomads, joining their youth setup at Under-16 level in 2009.
 He made his first team debut for the club as a substitute during a 6–1 victory on the opening Cymru Alliance match of the 2011–12 season against Caersws and made 10 league appearances as the club won promotion to the Welsh Premier League.
 The following season, he made his debut in the Welsh Premier League, coming off the bench against Bangor City and went on to score 12 league goals for the club during the first half of the 2012–13 season.
 His prolific form saw him attract the attention of several clubs and Healey spent time on trial with Stoke City and Manchester City.